 Bill Eble joined the Dade City office as a staff attorney in March 2018.
 He earned his bachelor's degree at the University of Notre Dame in 1976 and his law degree at the University of Miami in 1979.
 He arrived in Dade City in 1981, served as an assistant public defender for 15 years, and spent the last 21 years in private practice.
 Bill is pleased that Bay Area Legal has extended the opportunity to represent victims of crime in injunctions, family, and other civil law matters, as well as others without the financial resources to retain legal counsel.

 Jeff Eckert is a part-time staff attorney in the Medical-Legal Partnership (MLP) program with Bay Pines VA Medical Center and Stetson's Veterans Law Institute.
-He has a bachelor's degree in social work and a master's degree in education.
+He has a bachelor's degree in social work and a master's degree in education from the University of South Florida.
 Prior to becoming an attorney, Jeff was a special education teacher in Manatee and Sarasota counties.
 Jeff has a special education and special needs planning practice in Sarasota and serves on the board of Family Network on Disabilities (FND) Manasota.

-Jennifer L. Hodges is a staff attorney in the New Port Richey office.
-She went to law school with the desire to help victims of domestic violence and participated in the Family Law Externship which allowed her to assist victims in preparing applications for injunctions and attend ex parte appearances under the supervision of licensed attorneys.
+Jennifer L. Hodges is a staff attorney at the L. David Shear Children's Law Center, advocating for children's rights in the child welfare system as an attorney ad litem.
+She went to law school to help victims of domestic violence and participated in the family law externship, which allowed her to assist victims in preparing applications for injunctions and attend ex parte appearances under the supervision of licensed attorneys.
 Jennifer has practiced in the area of family law since the beginning of her career in 2003, representing parents in divorce, custody, child support, neglect/dependency, and termination of parental rights proceedings.
 She received her law degree from Pace University School of Law in 2002.

 Elaine Holmes represents domestic violence clients in West Pasco County.
 She became a lawyer in 1977 and has Martindale-Hubbell’s AV rating.
 Elaine came to Bay Area Legal in 2007 for public interest law, which she finds richly rewarding.
 Before that, Elaine was in private practice specializing in real property, nonprofit entities, and government law.
 Elaine was recognized by the West Pasco Domestic Violence Task Force in 2008 and 2010.
 She is past Treasurer and board member of the West Pasco Bar Association.
 Elaine earned a psychology degree from Florida State University before earning her law degree from Florida State University College of Law.

-Janie Inverso is a part-time staff attorney with the Fair Housing project.
-She assesses cases for Fair Housing merit, files complaints with HUD, participates in conciliation and settlement negotiations, and provides outreach and training.
-Prior to joining Bay Area Legal, Janie worked for Gulfcoast Legal Services as a family law staff attorney and title III program director.
+Janie Inverso is a part-time staff attorney with the Florida Senior Legal Helpline.
+She first joined Bay Area Legal as part of the Fair Housing team.
+Prior to working at Bay Area Legal, Janie worked for Gulfcoast Legal Services as a family law staff attorney and Title III program director.
 She earned a bachelor's degree, magna cum laude, from Barry Univesity and a law degree from Western New England College School of Law.

 Alyse Kauget is a staff attorney with the Centralized Telephone Intake Unit.
 She joined Bay Area Legal in July 2008.
 Alyse graduated from the University of Delaware with a bachelor's degree in English and psychology.
 She earned her law degree from Touro College, Jacob D. Fuschberg Law Center in New York.
 Before joining the firm, Alyse was employed in private practice handling probate and foreclosure matters.
 She also has worked as a staff attorney for Gulfcoast Legal Services.